How we placed our first stations - Part 1 - The Launch

 The Launch Phase | August - December 2019

-Back in 2019, powerbank sharing was an unknown concept.
-Almost no one knew what it was and how it worked.
-We barely knew ourselves.
-Our first stations were set to arrive in December the same year, so in August we decided it was about time to start signing some venues.
+Back in 2019, powerbank sharing was a relatively unknown concept, even to us.
+With our first stations scheduled to arrive in December of that year, we realized it was time to start approaching venues.

-Our plan was to sign these venues as quickly as possible so we could launch Brick with them online when we received the stations.
-We hoped for a few high-profile venues or chains to really give us a great start!
+Our goal was to quickly sign up these venues so that we could launch Brick online alongside them when the stations arrived.
+We had high hopes of securing some high-profile venues or chains to kickstart our journey with a bang!

 Selecting our first venues